xavidop/google-action-pokedex/RICHRESPONSES.md

 # Multimodal Design with Google Actions: Rich Responses using Cards

 Creating conversations is a really hard task.
 This is an entire design process that can take a lot of time.
-In terms of Voice Assistant, this process is even more complex due to the ability to interact with the user using sound and a display.
+In terms of voice assistants, this process is even more complex due to the ability to interact with the user using sound and a display.
 When you mix those 2 interactions, you are creating a multimodal experience.

 In this article, we will learn how to create engaging conversations using multimodality in our Google Action thanks to its Rich Responses using Cards.